rackerlabs/support-how-to/content/general/dns-basics.md

 contain any domain that a name server knows about.
 The zone described in the zone file is usually a single domain with a series of records for that domain.

-The following zone file record types are available:
+The following zone file record types are available.

 ##### A/AAAA records